 Using a suitable clamp encircling the outer tube adjacent to the bottom pivot lug, grip in a vice and loosen the pivot lug.

 Then holding leg vertically, bottom end uppermost, carefully remove the loosened pivot lug, and gripping the exposed end of the damper tube with the fingers, raise and lower several times (pumping action) after which pour the oil contents into a graduated measure.

 It may be necessary to repeat the pumping action to eject oil from underneath the damper valve, and finally the open end of tube should be supported above the measure and left to drain for several minutes.

 If the leg contained the correct amount of oil, 75 c.c.
-(2s ozs.) should have been drained out into the graduated measure, leaving 10 c.c.
-(3 oz.) which cannot be withdrawn.
+(2% ozs.) should have been drained out into the graduated measure, leaving 10 c.c.
+(1/3 oz.) which cannot be withdrawn.

 All that now remains is to pour carefully back into the leg exactly 75 c.c.
-(2s ozs.) of oil, after which the pivot lug may again be screwed on and securely tightened down to prevent oil leakage when the leg is re-fitted, after which the other leg may be dealt with in a similar manner.
+(25% ozs.) of oil, after which the pivot lug may again be screwed on and securely tightened down to prevent oil leakage when the leg is re-fitted, after which the other leg may be dealt with in a similar manner.

+NOTE.-Shortage of oil is evidenced by very lively action.